 Each visa type also stipulates clearly what things you can engage in when you travel to that country.
 Therefore, you will need to have a clear understanding of what you will do and the type of visa you need.

-Additionally, you must ensure that you have the correct supporting documents before going into your interview.
+Additionally, you must ensure that you have the correct supporting documents, which may involve document translation if they are not in the official language of the country, before going into your interview.
 If you are going to school or work, you must provide copies of your acceptance or offer letters.
 You will also need to provide biometric information, such as your fingerprints and photographs, but that can be done at the embassy.

 In many cases, it can be helpful to set out your dates and priorities for each stage of this process.
 You can get more info here to learn how to format the best approach.